I’m deeply lost. I understand nothing. Please answer ALL my questions!

 Everything you bring to the desert has the potential to become MATTER OUT OF PLACE (MOOP): costumes, water bottles, booze containers, inflatable chairs, hats, fruit, cigarette butts, rope fibres, even sequins can all become MOOP.
 Every person and every barrio is responsible for their rubbish.

-Recycling and general waste may be left at this site, however large items such as mattresses, tents, barrio building materials etc. must be taken home with you.
+Large items such as mattresses, tents, building materials etc. will NOT be accepted at the WaR Zone and must be taken home with you.

 Prior to arrival to Nowhere remove all surplus packaging to minimise waste generation.